xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 and it is now time _to formulate the method of attaining to a more perfect clearness of thought_, such as we see and admire in the thinkers of our own time.

+- **Xie:** Mathematical structures are _abstract distinct_,
+  and if a structure (a pattern) is often recognized in our inquiries, we may say it is a useful structure anyway.

+  Thus clearness and distinctness might have some truths in it, but can not be viewed as "the perfection of apprehension".

+  Indeed, In modern mathematics, the direction of inquiries are often not guided by reality, here by "reality" we mean building models to simulate the phenomena we observed in real world.

+- **Xie:** According to [wikipedia](https://en.wikipedia.org/wiki/Charles_Sanders_Peirce), the following persons inferences Charles Peirce:

+  - George Boole
+  - Georg Cantor
+  - Benjamin Peirce
+  - Thomas Reid
+  - Herbert Spencer
+  - Richard Whately

 When Descartes set about the reconstruction of philosophy, his first step was to (theoretically) permit scepticism and to discard the practice of the schoolmen